jawah/urllib3.future/docs/advanced-usage.rst

 Setting it to ``None`` makes it disabled.

 .. note:: By default, it checks for incoming data and react to it every 5000ms.

+.. warning:: Disabling this will void the effect of our automated keepalive.